simple-sifu/tutorial-starwars-api/README.md

 4. previous - privides url for previous page.
 Used when user hits back button
 5. results - contain array of 10 characters

+# Programming Concepts

+1. Promise - async operation that is put on call queue and has to wait until all other sequential operations are done before it can be executed. ie. Fetch api.
+When it is executed the then(s) will then be executed sequentially.
+2. textNode - store each property of star wars characters in here and append to div.
+3. reusable code - try to put together all repeated lines of code.

 # Plan of attack